aisystant/docs/docs/en/systems-thinking-introduction/types-of-systems-target-system-supersystem-creation-systems-and-others/perform-modeling-4-3-identifying-the-target-system-type-by-descriptions.md

 title: 'Perform Modeling: 4.3.
 Identifying the Target System Type by Descriptions'
 ---

+# Perform Modeling: 4.3.
+Identifying the Target System Type by Descriptions

 ### Restore Which Systems of Interest Were Described in the Provided Documents

 **Instructions:**